SessionCam is committed to protecting and respecting your privacy

 We are based in Norwich; the eastern hub of the UK’s Tech City corridor – Europe’s fastest-growing tech cluster.

 Andrew Davies is a Senior Insight Consultant at SessionCam.
-Over the last 2 years, he has reviewed hundreds of different retail and financial service websites to identify the problems that were impacting conversion and destroying customer experience.
-In this blog
+Over the last 2 years, he’s reviewed countless retail and financial service websites to identify the issues that impact conversion, drive abandonment and cost revenue.
+Based on this experience, here are